openSUSE/orthos2/docs/userguide.rst

 ##########

 Via the link to your webserver domain it is possible to use the Orthos Web Client.
 The Web Client is mostly self-explanatory, so only the most important things are explained.
-You can create an account via the web client.
-This is a normal user and has no administrative rights.
-This means that it is not possible to create and delete machine objects yourself and so on.
+You can log in via the web client with an LDAP user account.
+This is a normal user and has no administrative rights.This means that it is not possible to create and delete machine objects yourself and so on.
 With this account it is possible to use machines.

 You can:

-- search for suitable machines,
+- Search for suitable machines
-- resave machines for you,
+- Reserve machines for you
-- install the machines you need with SLES, SLED, openSUSE Leap and openSUSE tumbleweed,
+- Install the machines you need with SLES, SLED, openSUSE Leap and openSUSE tumbleweed,...
-- perform various machine checks,
+- Perform various machine checks
-- get information about machines and test their accessibility.
+- Get information about machines and test their accessibility
-- add annotations for each machine (Machine Features, Glitches, Hardware Upgrades, Bios Updates, etc.)
+- Add annotations for each machine (Machine Features, Glitches, Hardware Upgrades, Bios Updates, etc.)
-- report Problems for each machine.
+- Report Problems for each machine
-- get an overview of the resavation history.
+- Get an overview of the reservation history
-- download the command line interface (CLI).

 If administrative rights are required, they must be set up by an Orthos administrator.
 Below a screenshot of the login page.